Itchy Breasts/ Nipples During Pregnancy: Causes And Relief Measures

 Unless they are due to an underlying medical condition, itchy breasts and nipples could be managed with a few home remedies.
 Follow these tips regularly to keep your skin supple and to get relief from itchy and dry skin during pregnancy.

 1. Use a lotion: You can apply a good moisturizing lotion to your breasts and nipples.
 Lotions containing cocoa butter, vitamin E oil, aloe vera, lanolin or petroleum jelly, and calamine lotion could help deal with itchy skin (15).
+Apply it generously to your breasts and nipples at least twice a day to keep the skin hydrated and soft.
 Do not use any lotions that contain fragrances or alcohol as they may make the skin drier.
 Take a patch test before trying any new cream.

 Apply moisturizing lotion to your breasts and nipples